12 Socket Impression Technique

 |

-Begin by wrapping circumferentially at midpoint of the limb and moving distally.
+4) Capture the impressionML pressure (1st part) Begin by wrapping circumferentially at midpoint of the limb and moving distally.
+Use about 3 layers of elastic, 3 layers of rigid plaster.

 After wrapping the limb with plaster circumferentially, place a splint over your inside hand.
-The palm of your hand rests against the chest wall, the dorsal side of your palm touches the plaster wrap, and the top of your fingers press comfortably in the axialla.
+The palm of your hand rests against the chest wall, the dorsal side of your palm touches the plaster wrap, and the top of your fingers press comfortably in the axilla.

 The opposite hand presses medially parallel to the other hand.
-The palm of the hand is moves proximally starting from just above the distal-lateral end moving towards the acromion to create a smooth lateral wall.
+The palm of the hand is moves proximally starting from just above the distal-lateral end moving towards the acromion to create a smooth lateral wall. |

 AP Pressure (2nd part)